chkui/bi-process-example/README.md

 ```
 $ jupyter notebook IngestData.ipynb
 ```
-But there exists some problem.
+But it exists some problems.
 #### Execute Python
 ```bash
 $ python src/execute.py
 ```
-This will take some time to complete.After of all, the data will load into pgSQL.
-Three table will be created —— `weather_data`,`station_metadata` and `weather_types`.
+This will take some time to complete.After of all, the data will be loaded into pgSQL, and three table will be created —— `weather_data`,`station_metadata` and `weather_types`.
 ### Denormalizing data
 Execute blow SQL:
 ```sql